swcarpentry/DEPRECATED-boot-camps/python/best_practice/Readme.md

 ----

-We have chosen meaningful names for each function: `parseFile`, `writeCVSHeader`, `writeCVSRow`.
+We have chosen meaningful names for each function: `parseFile`, `writeCSVHeader`, `writeCSVRow`.
 It is often recommended that functions be given names that are verbs, indiciating that they represent action rather than things.

 We have used a consistent style that helps the reader distinguish between